Daniel0x7d2/lxRootkit/README.md

 > environment
 - Linux kernel(could be any version, since the kernel is important here).
 - VM where we can test our RootKitttt 🐛 - **Vmware, VirtualBox, Qemu**.
-- Linux kernel *dhaaaa* we need to undertuand what we are going to subvert right?
-[Linux kernel source code](https://github.com/torvalds/linux)
+- Linux kernel *dhaaaa* we need to understand what we are going to subvert right?
+[Linux kernel source code](https://github.com/torvalds/linux).
 - And your favorite text editor since we'll be coding in C.

 **that's it for the environment part**.